 - There should be a secured backup volume (or network share) available with sufficient free space for Nodinite databases

 - Windows Servers hosting any of the Core Services should have at least 16GB RAM.
-Environments with large number of messages logged and processed may need additional RAM
+Environments with a large number of messages logged and processed may need additional RAM

 - For each core assigned with your SQL Instance (up to 8), create 1 tempdb file with 128 MB in size (no auto growth)

 If you have 14 cores that means you have 8 tempdb files.
-Putting the tempdb files on different volumes may increase overall performance of your system
+Putting the tempdb files on different volumes may increase the overall performance of your system

-- Nodinite Log Databases when used together with BizTalk should be kept in Simple recovery mode option can be used to increase the general performance
+- The Nodinite Log Databases, when used together with BizTalk Server, the Simple recovery mode option can be used to increase the general performance

 The Log Database is involved in all SQL Server related operations and Nodinite uses the Windows Service Microsoft Distributed Transaction Coordinator (DTC) that is responsible for coordinating transactions that span multiple resource managers.
 We have written a dedicated tutorial for Nodinite with our best practices for how to install and configure the DTC Windows Service.

 The Log Database is a SQL Server database and is installed as part of the Core Services package.
 Since the Log Database is a SQL Server database You must use a Windows account that has been configured with the appropriate rights in SQL Server, see SQL Server database rights.

-In order for Kerberos to function, the included Windows Servers must be properly configured.
+For Kerberos to function properly, the included Windows Server instances must be properly configured.

 A common error for problems related to not having trusted for delegation

-Note: A restart is required if this settings is changed in the Active Directory
+Note: A restart is required if these settings is changed in the Active Directory

 Make sure to run the following command to make sure your server gets the new configuration (allow some time for your Domain Controllers to replicate new setting first)

 When running Nodinite in a distributed environment, Kerberos requires all SQL Instances (both physical node names and cluster names) have its SPNs registered in Active Directory.